EVORA-project/evora-ontology/models/docs/NucleicAcid.md

       and 'Fully sequenced' (the entire nucleic acid sequence has been determined).
     title: sequencing
     comments:
-    - Cloned products have to be sequenced
+    - Cloned products have to be sequenced.
     domain_of:
     - NucleicAcid
     range: string